-6. Panel review
+6. Panel review (only applied at stage 2)

 This is the final step involving the independent experts.
 It allows them to formulate their recommendations to the Commission/agency having had an overview of the results of the consensus step.

 The main task of the panel is to examine and compare the consensus reports in a given area, to check on the consistency of the marks applied during the consensus discussions and, where necessary, propose a new set of scores.